cyunis/NumberGame/README.md

-# NumberGame
+# QTNumberGame and NumberGame
-A game for the summer 2019 Tommy Thumb study
+Games for the summer 2019 Tommy Thumb study